Finc8888/Gladys-Blog/deploy/SSL-README.md

-# SSL/HTTPS Setup for Gladys Blog
+# SSL/HTTPS Setup for GladysAI-Blog

-This guide explains how to deploy Gladys Blog with SSL/HTTPS support using Let's Encrypt certificates and Docker.
+This guide explains how to deploy GladysAI-Blog with SSL/HTTPS support using Let's Encrypt certificates and Docker.

 ## 📋 Table of Contents